-\ The right up/down arrows for the primary inline appliance ports 3 and 4 as well as the secondary inline appliance ports X are activity LEDs.
+The right up/down arrows for the primary inline appliance ports 3 and 4 as well as the secondary inline appliance ports X are activity LEDs.
 These LEDs are N/A in the GUI.
+The L/A1 and L/A2 LEDs only indicate link in the GUI.